Community Outreach Specialist (Bilingual) - Mayor's Office on Asian and Pacific Islander Affairs

 - Assist in planning the development and communication of information designed for target community and will assist with translating materials and interpretation;

 - Lead research projects to better understand the major problems which confront the AAPI community of the District of Columbia and report these problems to the Mayor.

 - Build strong relationships with non-governmental AAPI organizations and other government agencies to provide mutual support, collaborate on shared issues and interests, advise one another on more efficient and beneficial policies and practices, and assist in the creation of new agencies and organizations which benefit the AAPI community;

 - Travel throughout the District to meet with residents, businesses and community groups;

 - Provide administrative and program support.

-- Fluency (both writing and speaking) in English and Vietnamese
+- Fluent (both writing and speaking) in English and Vietnamese, Korean, Mandarin or Cantonese)

 - Experience in outreach, marketing, or publicity;

 - Proficient in MS Word, Excel, Power Point and Outlook;